telerik/kendo-ui-core/docs/api/javascript/ui/multiselect.md

 ### value

 Gets or sets the value of the MultiSelect.
-Accepts <i>string</i> value or <i>Array of strings</i>.

-> **Important:** If no items, value method will pre-fetch the data before continue with the value setting.
+> **Important:** If there are no items, the value method will pre-fetch the data before continue with the value setting.

 #### Parameters

 ##### value `Array|String`

 The value to set.
+A *String* value or an *Array of strings* is accepted.
+To clear the value, pass an empty array.

 #### Returns